browserengineering/book/book/scheduling.md

         # ...
 ```

-Note that if the tab hasn't changed the scroll offset, we'll be
-committing a scroll offset of `None`.
-The browser thread can ignore
-the scroll offset in this case:
+The browser thread can ignore the scroll offset in this case:

 ``` {.python}
 class Browser: